 (a) Data are seasonally adjusted.
 Germany refers to Western Germany until June 1990, and unified Germany thereafter.

-Panel D: Consumer Price Inflation(a)
+Panel D: Consumer price inflation(a)

 (a) The aggregate inflation rates are derived from the weighted average of inflation rates of individual trading partners, with the weights being their respective shares of Australian total merchandise trade from 1996-97 to 1998-99.

 Source: Major trading partners consist of US, Japan, Germany, UK, New Zealand, Canada, South Korea, Singapore, Indonesia, Taiwan, Hong Kong, France, Italy, China, Malaysia, Thailand and the Philippines.
 Data for US, Japan, Germany, UK, New Zealand, Canada, South Korea, Singapore, Indonesia, Taiwan and Hong Kong are sourced from the ABS All Groups CPI (excluding housing) measure.
-For the rest of Australia’s MTP (France, Italy, China, Malaysia, Thailand and the Philippines), the CPI are sourced from each country’s respective all groups CPI series which exclude the effect from mortgage interest rate changes.
+For the rest of Australia's MTP (France, Italy, China, Malaysia, Thailand and the Philippines), the CPI are sourced from each country's respective all groups CPI series which exclude the effects of mortgage interest rate changes.

 Chart 2: Contributions to trend quarterly GDP growth